-In my spare time, I enjoy Scottish country dancing, Sacred Harp singing, playing piano and violin, origami, and ultralight backpacking.
+In my spare time, I enjoy Scottish country dancing, Sacred Harp singing, playing piano and violin, and ultralight backpacking.

 Ph.D. in applied mathematics, 2020